dnesteryuk/black-sea-client/README.md

 $ npm start
 ```

-This command launches Webpack in the development mode (all scripts get recompiled once changes are saved).
+This command launches Rollup in the development mode (all scripts get recompiled once changes are saved).

 ### Testing